Rysias/cds-assignments/vision-a1/README.md

 Looking at it from a histogram-comparison perspective, the rankings make sense.
 The saturation and ligthing are quite similar on the top image compared to the same-species one that is much .
 This highlights a fundamental flaw with the technique: it has no conception of semantics.
 What we mean by "similar" is a relatively abstract thing such as structure of the petals or other more qualified botany-jargon.

 This doesn't mean that finding similar images is forever outside the reach of mere computers.
 Using sophisticated feature extraction (such as in [assignment 3](../vision-a3) with VGG16) one can capture more of the semantics.
 However, this comes with its own trade-offs which I will describe in due time.

+## Files
+Below is a description of the different files.

+### Helper files
+To cleanly separate functionality, I have created a `src` directory with the following files.
+This allows us to segregate the interfaces:
+- `calculate_dists.py`: functionality for doing all the heavy lifting and calculations
+- `format_output.py`: functionality for creating nice and readable outputs
+- `img_help.py`: functionality shared between the two main scripts.

+### Scripts
+1. `find_similar_imgs.py`: a script for completing the basic task as described in `assignment1.md`.
+Takes a filename (the source image) as argument and, optionally, a directory and number of cores to use.
+Outputs an image with the 3 most similar images with their distances as well as a csv with similarities.
+2. `dir_similarity.py`: Find closest 3 images for every image in the supplied directory.

+### Other files
+- `experiments.ipynb`: code sketches and experiments